 What are the Signs of a Bad Throttle Body?

 When the throttle body is not working properly, your car may stall, run rough, and/or lack power.
-Below is a detailed overview of the common throttle body symptoms.
+Below is a detailed overview of the common symptoms of a bad throttle body.
+Most throttle body systems will, after detecting a fault, illuminate a special warning light (wrench or throttle body shaped light), and limit throttle opening to half or not at all.
+This is definitely something you’ll notice.

 The car’s primary computer, which is often referred to as the powertrain control module (PCM), expects to see a certain amount of airflow through the throttle body.
 When that doesn’t happen, because the throttle body is dirty or faulty, the engine may stall.